Aminechakr/3D-Meta/README.md

 # How to ?

-- Clone repository and open using Vscode, use `Go live` pluging for running quickly the live server.
+- Clone repository and open using Vscode, use `Go live` plugin for running quickly the live server.

 - Once the 3D scene is running in `localhost` make sure your metamask wallet is connected.